minprog/programmeren-2/problems/queue/lab/README.md

 Before you go on, copy the class definition from above into the editor on the right.
 You can also copy the testing code.

 We have now defined the *class interface* in Python.
-The interface, consisting of two methods, prescribes how you could **use** the class by calling its methods.
+The class interface, consisting of two methods, prescribes how you could **use** the class by calling its methods.

 {% next %}